 We believe this ETF should be used as part of a 'core' allocation in a diversified long-term portfolio because of its diversified and transparent investment strategy, low costs, risk profile and the expectation of long-term returns.

 What is The Core-Satellite Approach?

 The 'core' is the larger part of your investment portfolio and could be reserved for a few different ETFs, blue-chip shares and/or managed funds.
 For example, you might have three diversified, low-cost and easy to understand ETFs in the 'core' of your portfolio.
 Each ETF might have between 20% and 30% of your money.

 Core ETFs might include:

-The 'Satellite' is the smaller part of your portfolio (e.g. 0% to 30% of your entire portfolio).
-In this section, you might decide to take more risk, invest in unique or unproven strategies, buy individual shares or invest with 'active' fund managers.
-These strategies could be higher risk, higher cost and more complicated strategies that hope to outperform the average investor.
-This can also be called a 'tactical' allocation.
+The 'satellite' or tactical bucket is the smaller part of your portfolio (e.g. 0% to 30% of your entire portfolio).
+In this section, you might decide to take more risk, invest in unique or unproven strategies, buy fast-growth individual shares, etc.

 Tactical ETFs might include: